dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/sources/review.md

 * Setting up Sources in dbt enables a few other important tools:
     * Multiple tables from a single sources can be configured in one place.
 The source macro will then select this updated naming convention.
     * Sources will be rendered in the DAG when viewing documentation.
-    * Text and Doc Block can be used to add decriptions to sources.
+    * Text and Doc Block can be used to add descriptions to sources.
     * Tests can be run directly on sources before staging.
     * Snapshot-Freshness for checking the freshness of raw tables.